Management strategies for hydropower plants a simple dynamic programming approach: Problem setup and method

 \subsection{Power plant modeling}

 When considering hydropower plants with a dam, it is natural to model the power output of each unit, i.e., turbine and generator pair, as a function of the head $H_t$ of the reservoir and the flow of water $F_t$ through the turbine.
-We thus assume that the payoff from the power plant depends on the controlled processes $H(t) = H^{\alpha}(t)$ and $F(t) = F^{\alpha}(t)$ in which $\alpha$ is the control.
+We thus assume that the payoff from the power plant depends on the controlled processes $H_t = H^{\alpha}_t$ and $F_t = F^{\alpha}_t$ in which $\alpha$ is the control.
 The head is given by

 where $Q_t$ is the inflow to the reservoir (i.e. the river flow as above), $\alpha$ indicates the current production mode, and $g_H$ is a function given by the shape of the reservoir.
 Note in particular that the chosen strategy $\alpha$ has a direct impact on the dynamics of the water head $H^\alpha_t$.
-For the sake of our numerical example, we assume that the dam has the simple shape of a cone with maximum height $H_{max}$ and that it can hold enough water to supply the power plant with water for its design speed $F_d$ $m^3/s$ during $N$ days.
-Simple arithmetic then gives that
+For the sake of our numerical example, we assume that the dam has the simple shape of a cone with maximum height $H_{max}$ and that it can hold enough water to supply the power plant with water for its design speed $F_d$ $m^3/s$ during $N$ days (see \eqref{eq:efficiency} for a definition of design speed).
+From here on in, we will refer to the size of the dam in terms of this number $N$ and in our investigation we will look at a wide variety of this value. {Roughly speaking, a large (respectively small) value for N means that we consider a power plant with a dam that is large (small) relative to the size of its turbine.} Simple arithmetic gives that

-where $V^\alpha_t$ is the amount of water in the reservoir at time $t$, and $H_{max}$ and $V_{max}$ the height and capacity of the reservoir, respectively.
+where $V^\alpha_t$ is the amount of water in the reservoir at time $t$, and $H_{max}$ and $V_{max}$ are the height and capacity of the reservoir, respectively.

-We assume that the plant consists of a single unit which can generate electricity for all flows between $F_{min}$ and $F_{max}$.
+We assume that the plant consists of a single unit that can generate electricity for all flows between $F_{min}$ and $F_{max}$.
 We normalize all data so that the payoff when production is completely shut down ($i=0$) is $0$.
-When in productive mode, we let the payoff be given by
+When in productive mode, we follow the reasoning in \cite[section 4]{OOL22} and let the payoff be given by